 - The bootstrap samples from the estimated population, and uses the results to estimate standard errors and confidence intervals - The bootstrap can be used to test a null hypothesis in simple situations.
-Eg if $\theta = 0$ is the null hypothesis, we check whether the confidence interval for θ contains zero. - Can also adapt the bootstrap to sample from a null distribution (See Efron and Tibshirani book "An Introduction to the Bootstrap" (1993), chapter 16) but there's no real advantage over permutations - Permutation methods sample from an estimated null distribution for the data, and use this to estimate p-values and False Discovery Rates for hypothesis tests
+Eg if $\theta = 0$ is the null hypothesis, we check whether the confidence interval for θ contains zero. - There's no real advantage over permutations.
+The primary difference is that while bootstrap analyses typically seek to quantify the sampling distribution of some statistic computed from the data, permutation analyses typically seek to quantify the null distribution - Permutation methods sample from an estimated null distribution for the data, and use this to estimate p-values for hypothesis tests